A special case of a conjecture of Hellerstein, Shen and Williamson: Preliminaries and examples

 after replacing $k $ by $k +1$, and so $f_4$ is a solution of (\ref{bessel}).
 Lemma \ref{lemwronskian}, with $a=0$, shows that any solution of (\ref{bessel}) which is meromorphic in $\C$ is a constant multiple of $f_4$.

 It turns out that $f_4$ has a representation in terms of Bessel functions: write $z = w^2$ and

 where $J_1$ is the Bessel function of the first kind of order $1$ \cite{Hille}.
-This relation can be used to prove that all zeros of $f_4$ are real and non-positive, but the following more direct approach applies Green's transform \cite[pp.286-8]{Hille} to $f_4$ and (\ref{bessel}).
+This relation can be used to prove that all zeros of $f_4$ are real and non-positive, but the following approach applies Green's transform \cite[pp.286-8]{Hille} directly to $f_4$ and (\ref{bessel}).

 Suppose then that $R > 0$ and $s \in \R$ and $R e^{is}$ is a zero of $ f_4$.
 Set

 This yields, for $r > 0$, by (\ref{bessel}),

 Since $H(R) = H(0) = 0$, integration from $0$ to $R$ results in